attaullahshafiq10/Python-PHP-Ruby-and-Javascript-Basics/README.md

 2. Strings - a sequence of letters, text, and symbols usually within quotation marks
 3. Booleans - a value that can either represent true or false
 4. nothing - the absence of value called null, nil, undefined, etc.

+We can store these values in little cubby holes called variables we can then use to refer to the value.